 Even in today’s technology-driven economy, traders still use Dow Theory to identify the direction of the major trend in the stock market.
 Movements in the two averages must confirm each other to show a trend change.
 To signal a bull market, both averages must rise above their most recent highs.
 A bear market signal is when both averages drop below their most recent lows.
 A move to a new high or low by just one of the averages is not a trading signal.

 Dow ignored the smaller moves in the stock market.
 His goal was spotting only the primary trends that could last for months, not the short-term trends that unfold over the course of a few days.
 We can see an example of this in the chart below.
 When the stock market bottomed in March 2009, Dow Theory did not issue a buy signal until July of that year.

 For the example in the chart above, the buy signal was about 35% above the low.
 Traders missed out on significant gains, but still enjoyed more than 30% upside over the next year.
 As this example shows, Dow Theory signals will always be late.
-But it also gives traders a much higher degree of confidence.
+But it can give traders and investors alike a much higher degree of confidence when making decisions.

 Although Dow wrote about his theory from 1900 to 1902, the ideas still work today.
 But like systems or market signals, they are not infallible.

 Dow Theory signals continue to highlight major stock market moves.
 The system’s rules work well for trend followers who are comfortable missing the first part of a big move in favor of solid confirmation that a trend is in place.